PayU

-PayU is a Netherlands-based payment service provider to online merchants.
+PayU is a Dutch payment service provider to online merchants.
 The company was founded in 2002, and is headquartered in Hoofddorp.

 It allows online businesses to accept and process payments through payment methods that can be integrated with web and mobile applications.
 As of 2018, the service is available in 17 countries.

-The firm is owned by the Naspers Group, which also owns a stake in one of its sister companies, Tencent.
+PayU is owned by major South African corporation Naspers, which also owns a stake in one of its sister companies, Tencent.

 History

 PayU is the result of multiple payment gateways in various regions of the world that have been acquired and brought into the PayU group.
 In 2014, all online payment companies that were part of Naspers started operating under the PayU brand.

 In 2022, it fired about 150 employees, approximately 6% of its workforce.

 In 2023, PayU sold its global payments business, other than those in its core markets of India, Southeast Asia and Turkey, to Rapyd for $610 million.